LeftySolara/ostep-homework/5_process_api/README.md

     - Both the parent and child processes can access the file descriptor at the same time.

     - If both processes attempt to write concurrently, one will overwrite the other.

+3. Write another program using `fork()`.
+The child process should print “hello”; the parent process should print “goodbye”.
+You should try to ensure that the child process always prints first; can you do this without calling `wait()` in the parent?

+    - This can be achieved by using `kill()` to send SIGSTOP and SIGCONT to the parent process.